GLOBAL MARKETS-Rate fever propels dollar, wallops stocks and bonds

 Investors waking up to the reality that rates would remain high even as recession risk grows sold off risky assets.
 US/

-The S&P 500 index .SPX fell to its lowest in a month before recovering by midday to stand flat for the day.
-The Dow Jones Industrial Average .DJI was also unchanged, and the Nasdaq Composite .IXIC narrowed losses to be down 0.36%.
+The S&P 500 index .SPX fell 0.66% to its lowest in a month after a day of choppy trade.
+The Dow Jones Industrial Average .DJI lost 0.6%, and the Nasdaq Composite .IXIC dropped 1%.

 European stocks .STOXX fell 0.8% to their lowest in over five weeks, and Japan's blue-chip Nikkei slid 2.7% .N225.